Medicaid For School Staff

 Providers must maintain, in English and in a legible manner, written or electronic records necessary to fully disclose and document the extent of services provided to beneficiaries.
 Necessary records include fiscal and clinical records as discussed below.
 Appointment books and any logs are also considered a necessary record if the provider renders a service that is time-specific according to the procedure code billed.
 Examples of services that are time-specific are psychological testing (per hour), medical psychotherapy (20-30 minutes), and vision orthoptic treatment (30 minutes).
 The records are to be retained for a period of not less than seven years from the DOS, regardless of change in ownership or termination of participation in Medicaid for any reason.
 This requirement is also extended to any subcontracted provider with which the provider has a business relationship.

-Providers rendering or arranging services upon the written order of another provider (e.g., physician) must maintain that order, prescription or referral for a period of seven years.
+Providers arranging or rendering services upon the order, prescription or referral of another provider (e.g., physician) must maintain that order, prescription and/or referral for a period of seven years.

 Version General Information for Providers